 North Greenville University offers professional degrees within a strong liberal arts setting in music, church music, performance, and music education.
-Scholarships are awarded on the basis of auditions and are renewable each semester depending on satisfactory academic and music progress.
+Scholarships are awarded to music majors on the basis of auditions and are renewable each semester depending on satisfactory academic and music progress.

 The Jeff Cranfill Scholarship is for North Greenville University music education majors whose primary instrument is a band or orchestral instrument, though instrumental proficiency is not the emphasis with this scholarship.
 The scholarship is to be awarded annually.
 The same student may receive the scholarship multiple times - provided they are the best candidate.
 It is not automatically awarded to the same person each year.